skepticspriggan/github2markdown/README.md

 - _Simple:_ Uses only basic command-line tools (`bash`, `curl`, `jq`) — lightweight and easy to inspect or tweak.
 - _Reliable:_ Supports GitHub authentication which prevents rate limiting errors.
-- _Complete:_ Saves each issue including comments in a separate file.
+- _Complete:_ Saves each issue including comments and code reviews in a separate file.

 ## Goals